 As the EGSH we organise a wide range of courses for our PhD candidates.
 However, for practical reasons, PhD candidates are not always able to attend our courses.
 Teaching obligations, fieldwork abroad and other activities and circumstances might make it difficult for PhD candidates to attend courses at specific times and locations.

 For this reason, we have aimed to make our offer of courses more flexible by offering video lectures online.
 These videos are placed on Coursera.org in the form of a Massive Open Online Course (MOOC).
 Thus far, we developed two MOOCs about two innovative methods: Qualitative Comparative Analysis (QCA) and Multilevel Modelling (MLM).
 The MOOC on QCA was launched beginning 2019 and can be accessed here: https://www.coursera.org/learn/qualitative-comparative-analysis.
-The MOOC on MLM is expected to start anytime soon.
+The MOOC on MLM was launched in June of 2021 and can be accessed here: https://www.coursera.org/learn/mlm.

 The video lectures for the MOOCs can be attended by students autonomously.
 Learners can do exercises and test their knowledge by themselves with the help of self-assessment tools and in contact with an online community of learners on Coursera.org.
 A lecturer and class room activities are not required.
 This is why and how this format makes our education more flexible: our PhD students can attend the MOOCs by watching video lectures and doing exercises online from anywhere in the world at any time convenient for them.